Anant325/M1_projectgoal_-utility-/1_Requirements/Readme.md

      It can be used by students

      How
-     It is going to have two diffrent modes - *Standard - It preforms diffrent basic calculation *Sintefic - It is going to perform all complex claculations with conversions .
+     It is going to have three diffrent modes - *Standard - It preforms diffrent basic calculation *Sintefic - It is going to perform all complex claculations with conversions .
+     * Extra - It is goinf to preform calculation like temprature,unit conversion ,etc